Feasibility Study Template: How to Assess Project Viability

 - Dedicate about 8-10 hours to writing the Introduction section, including all sub-sections

-This section provides a detailed assessment of the reason and motivation for carrying out the feasibility analysis.
+This section provides a detailed assessment of the reason and motivation for carrying out the feasibility and option analysis.
 It contains a more detailed treatment of the drivers outlined in the Purpose sub-section and thus further contextualizes these drivers.
 The introduction to the Justification section should be short, no more than 3-4 paragraphs on a single page.
 It should provide a summary of the justification process and its objectives.

 The following topics or sub-sections should be included the Justification section of a feasibility study template: